Last updated on 2026-03-12

 Graduates of the Landscape Technician program can pursue a variety of career opportunities in Canada, including:

-- Landscape Contractor: Manages landscaping projects, overseeing the installation and maintenance of outdoor spaces for residential and commercial clients.
+- Landscape Contractor: Manage landscape construction projects, overseeing installation and maintenance of outdoor spaces.

 These roles allow graduates to combine their interests in construction, design, and environmental stewardship, contributing to the growth and sustainability of the landscape industry.